by Nicholas van der Walle, CEO & Founder of Astute

 This will be ideal for users who work “on site” on a contract basis or those who have several machines that they switch between when working over the course of a week.

 Coupled with our new team licensing solution, we’ll have you covered.

-When changing over to the Annual Service Plan model in September 2019, we looked around for a suitable payment provider to cater for subscriptions.
+When changing over to subscription in September 2019, we looked around for a suitable payment provider to cater for subscriptions.
 We decided upon Stripe, which was a modern, secure service.
 PayPal was dropped as an option.

 This payment option is missed by many.
 Even though it’s not ideal for subscription payments, it is omnipresent in many areas of the world.

 In May 2020, we introduced a manual option for customers having difficulty paying with a credit or debit card to use PayPal again (contact us if you really have no option but to pay by PayPal).
 Later in 2020, PayPal will be given as a readily accessible alternative payment option on checkout for everyone.
 Apologies I underestimated the desire for PayPal.

 From a separate set of customer, legacy customer and trial

 #1 Autosaviour and DirectPrefs are completely free to all users. #2 They will save you time, and in the case of Autosaviour, a lot of heartache from lost work.